-All assignments are to be turned in in physical copy or on Compass/Canvas (depending on professor instructions) by the deadline noted in the schedule.
+All assignments are to be turned in online by the deadline noted in the schedule.
 Late assignments receive no credit.
 The assignment portion of your grade will be the average of all your assignment scores weighted by the points as indicated in the syllabus above.

-ChatGPT and Generative AI:
+Generative AI Policy: